 CMSA-OK will be recognized and accepted as the premiere association for case/care management and case/care management professionals.

-Become a CMSA-OK Chapter Leader.
+The Chapter is Now Taking Nominations for the Board.
+To Become a CMSA-OK Chapter Leader.
 Download the leadership form by clicking here.

 US Senate passes Case Management Week Resolution